You love your boyfriend, but he doesn’t make an effort in your relationship. Here’s what to do when you start to wonder about his feelings for you.

 If you’re depressed by first tip for what to do when your boyfriend makes no effort in your relationship, I’ve got good news for you.
 You can change the most important person in your life: you.
 You can look at your expectations, and adjust them if necessary.
 You can look at your boyfriend’s behavior in your relationship, and decide what to do about your future.

 Don’t change your personality.
-Rather, change your expectations of your relationship.
+Rather, change your expectations of your boyfriend.
+Learn how to be an emotionally strong woman in your relationships.
 If you’re disappointed and sad because your boyfriend isn’t making an effort to love or be with you, examine what you expect from him.
 What do you want your boyfriend to do, say, or be?
 How do you want him to show he cares about your relationship?
 What do you want him to do differently?

 Write down three things you expect your boyfriend to do or be in your relationship.
 Use your private journal or diary, or share your thoughts in the comments section below.
 Writing down your expectations will not only help you gain clarity and insight into yourself, it’ll also help you see if you need to change what you expect of your boyfriend.